lachlangill/EMnify-IoT-Explorer/documentation.md

 After connecting, the connection strength and other details will be collected and displayed on the screen.
 The modem will then disconnect, moving on to test the next connection.

-Upon completion of the test, the device returns to the automatic test Screen.
+Upon completion of the test, the device returns to the automatic test screen.
 To restart the automatic test, press **BTN3** to restart the test.
 To switch to manual scanning mode, press **BTN4** once.